pwjazz/mwanzia/README.markdown

 1. When you include server.js on your page, it imports dynamically created JavaScript that defines the client-side version of your object model.
 A look at this file will explain much about the magic that happens on the client-side.
+   This file is also useful for auditing what has been exposed from your system via Mwanzia.

 2. When you call a remote method like list() in the browser, the JavaScript object dispatches this to the server via the MwanziaServlet.
 In the case of